4teamwork/opengever.core/README.rst

 LaTeX
 ^^^^^

+Note: Use the pdflatex Docker image instead of installing LaTeX locally.
+See `Services`_ for more details.

 A LaTeX distribution and the ``pdflatex`` binary are required for generating dossier covers, dossier details and dossier listing PDFs as well as open task reports and task listing PDFs.